srmocher/fake-science/README.md

 Run the script `cc_solr.py` with parameters modified accordingly.

 3. TODO - compare existing fake training data to data pushed to Solr from CC to extract larger fake training set.

+4. TODO - add the Keras code for CNN/LSTM classifiers using Google News word2vec model for classifying real/fake articles.